How to Avoid Respondent Bias in Quantitative Research

-Bias in market research is inevitable, but you can minimise its effects on your study.
+Bias in market research is expected, but you can minimise its effects on your study.
 Learn the common types of survey bias and how to avoid them.

-In this article, we explore some of the common types of bias in survey research, and how to minimise their impact on survey results.
+In this article, we explore some of the common types of response bias, and how to minimise bias in a study.

 Acquiescence bias or ‘Yes’ bias

-Acquiescence bias AKA friendliness bias occurs when a respondent feels inclined to answer a question in a positive or agreeable way.
+Acquiescence bias or friendliness bias is a response bias which occurs when a respondent feels inclined to answer a question in a positive or agreeable way.
 This can happen when the respondent selects options which seem “right”.